sl8r000/carried-interests/_posts/2016-04-24-preference-and-preferred.md

 I take away two things from this:

 1. For large exits (in the sense that the exit valuation is much higher than the investment valuation), the percentage-wise impact of stock participation converges to zero like 1/x.
-However, it still makes a substantial dollar-value difference, namely the amount of capital raised (see the chart on the left).
+However, it still makes a substantial dollar-value difference (see the chart on the left).
 2. Participation rights matter much more at small exits, where they can substantially change the economics of the deal.

 I think participation rights can make sense depending on the circumstances.
 If, for example, a founder thinks the valuation of his or her company should be higher than investors believe, then prudently-built participation rights could be a reasonable compromise to limit investor downside.
 Consider, for example, the difference between raising $5M at $10M pre-money with no participation versus raising $7M at $21M pre-money with a 3x cap on participation: